powercasgamer/clippy/README.md

 clippy is our small Office Assistant:tm: bot used on the [LuckPerms Discord](https://discord.gg/luckperms) to aid with support tasks like providing useful links to the wiki or reminding people to not tag staff members.

+## Fork
+Clippy forked & made in JDA with hopefully the same type of commands

 ## Commands
 A full list of commands can be found in [`modules/commands/list.json`](https://github.com/LuckPerms/clippy/blob/master/modules/commands/list.json) or by using `!help` in Discord.